builtforzero/bfz-starter-project/README.md

-# BFZ GitHub Pages Starter Project
+# BFZ GitHub Pages Starter Project: Initial Setup

 This tutorial covers steps to **set up a new coding project** that uses packages and deploys to GitHub Pages.